 An investment bank, or an investment banking division, is fundamentally a financial ‘middle-man’ that acts as an interface between clients and investment markets.
 The client base comprises corporations, governments, hedge funds, pension funds, and other financial institutions.
 For them, investment banks perform a range of large and complicated financial transactions, including:

 Investment banks consist of three main departments: front office, middle office and back office.
 Each department performs a unique function that helps the bank to make money, manage risk and remain operationally sound.

 Front office includes investment banking, sales and trading, and research.
 This is where the money is made.
 Middle office comprises risk management, financial control, corporate treasury, corporate strategy and compliance.
 This division regulates the bank and its activities.
 Operations and technology make up the back office and, in essence, support the front office.

 Most investment banks welcome graduates from all academic disciplines.
-However, understandably, a prerequisite for most technology divisions are technical degrees or degrees with a significant IT component.
-There’s less flexibility around degree grades, with a 2.1 or higher often being compulsory.
+There’s not much flexibility around degree grades, however, with a 2.1 or higher often being compulsory.
+Understandably, a prerequisite for most technology divisions are technical degrees or degrees with a significant IT component.

 Of equal importance to employers are relevant skills and a genuine interest in the industry.
 Although graduates receive full training, investment banks set out competency requirements for each entry-level position and they expect applicants to be genuinely interested in business and financial markets.